somatechlat/somafractalmemory/docs/PRODUCTION_READINESS.md

 # Production Readiness & Deployment Guide

+At a glance (current state):
+- Local Docker Compose: persistent volumes enabled for Postgres, Redis (AOF), Qdrant, and Kafka.
+Verified persistence by inserting a record, restarting services, and confirming presence in Postgres (`kv_store`) afterward.
+API recall requires the background consumer when running in `EVENTED_ENTERPRISE` mode.
+- Kubernetes via Helm (dev release on port 9797): API exposed through NodePort 30797 on localhost when using `helm/values-dev-port9797.yaml`.
+By default, persistence is disabled for convenience; enable per-service `persistence.enabled: true` (or apply `k8s/pvcs.yaml` for Kind) to make data durable.

+Gap analysis for production hardening (local limitations noted):
+- Authentication and authorization
+  - API token support exists (SOMA_API_TOKEN) but is optional by default.
+NEEDS_ACTION for production: enforce auth, rotate secrets, and use an ingress with TLS + authN.
+- TLS everywhere
+  - Postgres, Kafka, and Qdrant support TLS via env flags.
+NEEDS_ACTION: terminate TLS at ingress and enable upstream TLS where available; provision certificates and CA trust.
+- Secrets management
+  - DEV uses inline envs.
+NEEDS_ACTION: move to Kubernetes Secrets or an external secret store; do not commit secrets.
+- Persistence and backups
+  - DEV chart disables PVCs.
+NEEDS_ACTION: enable PVCs with a production StorageClass; add scheduled Postgres and Qdrant backups and a tested restore runbook.
+- Database migrations
+  - The `kv_store` table is created on first use; no Alembic migrations exist.
+NEEDS_ACTION: define migration strategy for future schema changes.
+- High availability and auto-scaling
+  - Single replicas by default.
+NEEDS_ACTION: set HPA for API/consumers; consider managed multi-AZ Postgres/Qdrant/Kafka.
+- Network policies and RBAC
+  - Not included in the dev chart.
+NEEDS_ACTION: add NetworkPolicy to restrict east-west traffic; verify minimal RBAC.
+- Pod disruption budgets and graceful shutdown
+  - Not present.
+NEEDS_ACTION: add PDBs; define preStop hooks and ensure graceful shutdown under load.
+- Security context & image hardening
+  - Images run as root in dev.
+NEEDS_ACTION: run as non-root, read-only root FS, drop capabilities; pin image digests and enable supply-chain scanning.
+- Observability
+  - Metrics and traces are instrumented; dashboards and alerts are not in-repo.
+NEEDS_ACTION: wire to your Prometheus/Grafana and OTEL collector; add alert rules.
+- Resilience to backend restarts
+  - Observed a transient `psycopg2.InterfaceError: connection already closed` in `/stats` after Postgres restart.
+NEEDS_ACTION: add reconnect-on-failure logic in `PostgresKeyValueStore` and make stats robust to backend churn.

 This guide documents how to prepare, deploy and validate a production-capable Soma Fractal Memory cluster.
 It combines operational best-practices, the Helm-based deployment steps used for local Kind clusters and explicit